Site Toolbox Documentation

 Installation

-First ensure you are running the latest version of Grav 1.6 or Grav 1.7 (-f
+First ensure you are running the latest version of Grav 1.7 (-f forces a refresh of the GPM index).

 $ bin/gpm selfupgrade -f